Skip to main content

 The Partridge Family

 They also played Ovation guitars.
 This I remember distinctly, because my uncle had an Ovation.
 It never occurred to me that little Danny couldn't play ... at all.
-I also remember the Partridge Family trading card.
+I also remember the Partridge Family trading cards.
 I remember being perplexed by the recasting of the drummer after the first season.
 I had the same reaction when Darrin suddenly looked different on Bewitched.
 I just filled it under things that can't be explained and moved on.

 So here I have a copy of the first of what would be eight albums over a three year period, the first five went gold - which is pretty impressive.
 I got it because it had "I Think I Love You" on it.
 I'd also have picked anything up with "Come on Get Happy" but beggars can't be choosers.